Ayobo, Lagos

-Ayobo is a suburb in Alimosho local government area of Lagos State, south-western Nigeria.
+Ayobo (also known as Igbo Ilogbo-Ayobo) is a suburb in Alimosho local government area of Lagos State, south-western Nigeria.
 Anchor University, Lagos is located there.

 Ayobo is the last town in Lagos bordering Aiyetiro, Ogun State.
 Ayobo is a town with about 10 sub-towns under it.
 Megida, Isefun, Olorunisola, Bada, Sabo, Kande-Ijon, Orisumbare-Ijon, Jagundeyi, Alaja, etc.